<< Yesterday

 1955 The Yankees clinch their 21st American League pennant by beating Boston in the nightcap at Fenway Park, 3-2.
 The team, who will lose the World Series to Brooklyn in seven games, will finish the season three games ahead of Cleveland.

-1956 🇩🇴 Ozzie Virgil, who will see his son Ozzie catch in the big leagues, becomes the first Dominican to play in the majors.
+1956 🇩🇴 Ozzie Virgil, who will see his son Ozzie be a catcher in the big leagues, becomes the first Dominican to play in the majors.
 The 23-year-old Monte Cristi native plays third base in the team's 6-2 loss to Curt Simmons and the Phillies at the Polo Grounds.

 1957 Ted Williams extends his consecutive on-base streak to a major league record 16 when he reaches base five straight times in the Red Sox' 9-4 victory over Washington at Griffith Stadium.
 During his run, the 'Splendid Splinter' has collected two singles, four home runs (in consecutive at-bats), and nine walks and reaches base when hit by a pitch.